UPDATE: Police asking Lansing residents to shelter in place, gunman at large after shooting 19-year-old

 The gunman is still at large and armed, but police have information on a possible suspect.

-Police are asking residents in the area to shelter in place, the scene is not safe.
+Police are asking residents in the area to stay inside because the scene is not safe.

 Officials say this is not a random shooting.